Watch: Ronaldo scores 800th career goal as Man Utd battle Arsenal

 Watch: Ronaldo scores 800th career goal

-Ronaldo found the back of the net by sliding in a low pass from Marcus Rashford.
+Ronaldo found the back of the net by sliding in a low pass from Marcus Rashford for his 800th goal.

 Below is the video of the finish for U.S. and UK audiences: